aws-samples/rag-with-amazon-bedrock-and-pgvector/README.md

 [Embeddings](https://www.elastic.co/what-is/vector-embedding) are a way to convert words and sentences into numbers that capture their meaning and relationships.
 In the context of RAG, these "vector embeddings" aid in ["similarity search"](https://en.wikipedia.org/wiki/Similarity_search) capabilities.
 Adding documents to PGVector also requires creation/provisioning of embeddings.
 This project/sample has utilized [OpenAI's Embeddings](https://platform.openai.com/docs/guides/embeddings).
 So, if you wish to build/run this app in your own AWS environment, you would need to create an account with OpenAI and need their [API Key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-api-key).

+**OpenAI has its own pricing on its API usage** so be mindful of that.
+You can find that out on their [pricing page](https://openai.com/pricing).
+You should be able to get going with the free credits, but if you keep this app running long enough, it will start accruing additional charges.

 Some other options to obtain embeddings -
 * [HuggingFace](https://huggingface.co/blog/getting-started-with-embeddings)
 * [Amazon Titan](https://aws.amazon.com/about-aws/whats-new/2023/09/amazon-titan-embeddings-generally-available/)